readycomputingjames/cache-manage-suite/README_cache_manage.txt

 --del-user <username> = Delete an OS user account from Cache

+--disable-user <username> = Disable a user account in Cache

+--enable-user <username> = Enable a user account in Cache

 --help = Show help notes for this script

 --license = Show license usage and info